orgua/shepherd-targets/README.md

 - [msp430_spi_fram](/msp430_spi_fram): default implementation to use MSP as a flash storage
 - [msp430_testable](/msp430_testable): blinks LEDs on boot and listens/answers to UART (verification after assembly)

+- TODO: cleanup-fw - FRAM & program-storage should be wiped between runs

 ## Getting started

 ### nRF52